Charles Whipple Greene Museum

 This project was made possible in part by a grant from the RI Office of Library & Information Services using funds from the Institute of Museum and Library Services.

-Military: bullet molds, cartridge belts, muskets, haversacks swords, uniform parts, volunteer lists
+• Military Collection: bullet molds, cartridge belts, muskets, haversacks, swords, uniform parts, volunteer lists